-- The permittee shall handle and dispose of sewage sludge in accordance with Section 405 of the Clean Water Act and all other applicable Federal regulations to protect public health and the environment from any reasonably anticipated adverse effects due to any toxic pollutants which may be present in the sludge. - 2.
+- 1. The permittee shall handle and dispose of sewage sludge in accordance with Section 405 of the Clean Water Act and all other applicable Federal regulations to protect public health and the environment from any reasonably anticipated adverse effects due to any toxic pollutants which may be present in the sludge. - 2.
 If requirements for sludge management practices or pollutant criteria become more stringent than the sludge pollutant limits or acceptable management practices in this permit, or control a pollutant not listed in this permit, this permit may be modified or revoked and reissued to conform to the requirements promulgated at Section 405(d)(2) of the Clean Water Act.
 If new limits for Molybdenum are promulgated prior to permit expiration, then those limits shall become directly enforceable. - 3.
-In all cases, if the person (permit holder) who prepares the sewage sludge supplies the sewage sludge to another person for land application use or to the owner or lease holder of the land, the permit holder shall provide necessary information to the parties who receive the sludge to assure compliance with these regulations - 4.
+In all cases, if the person (permit holder) who prepares the sewage sludge supplies the sewage sludge to another person for land application use or to the owner or lease holder of the land, the permit holder shall provide necessary information to the parties who receive the sludge to assure compliance with these regulations. - 4.
+The permittee shall comply with existing federal regulations governing sewage sludge use or disposal and shall comply with all existing applicable regulations in any jurisdiction in which the sewage sludge is actually used or disposed. - 5.
+Permanent storage of sewage sludge is prohibited.
+Sewage sludge shall not be temporarily stored for more than two years unless written permission is given by the permitting authority.
+Storage of sewage sludge for more than two years will be allowed only if it is determined that significant treatment is occurring. - 6.
 The permittee shall give prior notice to EPA (Chief, NPDES Programs Branch, Water Division, Mail Code WN-16J, EPA Region 5, 77 West Jackson Boulevard, Chicago, Illinois 60604) of any planned changes in the sewage sludge disposal practice, in accordance with 40 CFR Part 122.41(l)(1)(iii).
 These changes may justify the application of permit conditions that are different from or absent in the existing permit.
 Change in the sludge use or disposal practice may be cause for modification of the permit in accordance with 40 CFR Part 122.62(a)(1).

-B. Testing Requirements
+B. Testing and Process Requirements

-1. Sewage sludge shall not be applied to the land if the concentration of the pollutants exceed the pollutant concentration criteria in Table 1.
-The frequency of testing for pollutants in Table 1 is found in Element 1, Section I.C.
+1. Sewage sludge shall not be applied to the land if the concentration of the pollutants exceeds the pollutant concentration criteria in Table 1.
+The frequency of testing for pollutants in Table 1 is found in Section I.C.6 below.